 How much should you pay yourself as a business owner?

 The answer here will look different for everyone.
-To help you make the best decision for your unique situation, consider these additional questions:
+To help you make the best decision for your personal situation, consider these additional questions:

-• How is your business performing?
+- How is your business performing?
 Make sure you know your business inside and out!
 If you aren’t already, get familiar with your company’s financial reports and what kind of cash flow you have to work with.
-Remember, you need to turn enough of a profit to pay yourself a reasonable salary.
+Remember, you need to turn enough of a profit to pay yourself a “reasonable salary” in the eyes of the IRS.

-• What personal expenses do you need to take into account?
-This will look different depending on where you live and how many dependents you have, but it’s important to have a good understanding of your family’s basic needs and how much you can reasonably expect to live on.
+- What personal expenses do you need to consider?
+This will look different depending on your cost of living and how many dependents you have, but it’s important to have a good understanding of your family’s basic needs and how much you can reasonably expect to live on.

 The bottom line

-So what is the best way to pay yourself as a business owner?
-As we’ve learned, there is no one-size-fits-all when it comes to this decision.
-In the end, the decision to take a salary or owner’s draw hinges on your business structure, your flexibility, and your personal and professional goals.
+So, what is the best way to pay yourself as a business owner?
+There is no one-size-fits-all approach to this decision.
+In the end, the choice to take a salary or owner’s draw hinges on your business structure, your flexibility, and your personal and professional goals.

 Whichever method you choose, enjoy that first pay day … you earned it!